MarkusH/talk-orm/examples.rst

 Top three by genre
 ------------------

-We can use the very same pattern we have above for top-k by author when we want to select the top-k by genre.
+We can use the very same pattern we have above for top-k by an author when we want to select the top-k by genre.

-The key difference between the Book-Author and Book-Genre relationship is that one of them is a many-to-one (Book-Author) and the other one is many-to-many (Book-Genre).
+The notable difference between the Book-Author and Book-Genre relationship is that one of them is a many-to-one (Book-Author) and the other one is many-to-many (Book-Genre).

 Due to the relationship being a many-to-many one, we need to make one change to remove duplicate books: the ``book_qs`` gains a ``distinct()`` call.